From the depths of memory,

 Unbroken wings

 Written for my own prompt at Poets and Storytellers United, for Friday Writings #231: White Sails Flying, where I invite people to be inspired by those lines, and if desired use them in an acrostic.
 Apologies, everyone!
-Until I tried it myself I hadn't realised what difficult lines they are to use that way.
+Until I tried it myself – after setting the prompt – I hadn't realised what difficult lines they are to use that way.

 My scenario is fictional, but based vaguely on things in my life: not one specific situation or buried memory, but some loves that didn't last, and a childhood and adolescence spent near water, 'messing about in boats' – though mostly rowboats and motor-boats.
 (Although much in love with sailing boats always, I never did any real sailing myself except as a passenger.)